-Before work began on the Blueprint phase of Plan Bay Area 2050, it was important to first solidify the overall project’s vision, goals and cross-cutting issues on which to focus.
-The Vision and Guiding Principles for Plan Bay Area 2050 built upon a months-long effort during the Horizon initiative to engage with Bay Area residents, ABAG and MTC board members, and working groups to determine what are the most pressing issues that MTC and ABAG should consider as they plan for life in 2050.
-Similarly, the Cross-Cutting Issues built upon one of the key findings of Horizon: we need to prioritize strategies that are both resilient and equitable.
+Before work began on Plan Bay Area 2050, it was important to first solidify the overall project’s vision, goals and cross-cutting issues on which to focus.
+The Vision and Guiding Principles for Plan Bay Area 2050 built upon a months-long effort during the Horizon initiative to engage with Bay Area residents, ABAG and MTC board members, and working groups to determine what are the most pressing issues that MTC and ABAG should consider as they planned for life in 2050.
+Similarly, the Cross-Cutting Issues built upon one of the key findings of Horizon: the need to prioritize strategies that are both resilient and equitable.

 In September 2019, the ABAG Executive Board and MTC both adopted the Vision, Guiding Principles and Cross-Cutting Issues for Plan Bay Area 2050 via ABAG Resolution No. 09-19 and MTC Resolution No. 4393.
 By adopting the Vision, Guiding Principles and Cross-Cutting Issues for use in Plan Bay Area 2050, MTC and ABAG members affirmed their commitment to the priorities outlined by members of the public and refined by agency partners, while also connecting Horizon and Plan Bay Area 2050 with a shared vision.

 What is the Vision for Plan Bay Area 2050?